IvanVnucec/MPU9250/README.md

 MPU9250_getFifoAccelZ_mss(&samples, az, &MPU9250_Handle);
 ```

-**void MPU9250_getFifoGyroX_rads(size_t *size,float* data, struct MPU9250_Handle_s *MPU9250_Handle)** gets the gyroscope value from the data buffer in the X direction and returns it in units of rad/s.
+<b>void MPU9250_getFifoGyroX_rads(size_t *size,float* data, struct MPU9250_Handle_s *MPU9250_Handle)</b> gets the gyroscope value from the data buffer in the X direction and returns it in units of rad/s.
 The data is returned as an array along with the number of elements within that array.
 Ensure that the buffer you are transfering to has enough capacity to store the data.

 ```C
 float gx[100];